Updated June 2022

 Is a vaccine required for an AIARE PRO or IT Course?

-AIARE strongly encourages everyone to get their COVID-19 vaccine.
+AIARE strongly encourages everyone to get their COVID-19 vaccine and boosted.

-AIARE will require a vaccine for all Instructor Staff and students on a course where the meals, lodging, and/or transportation are shared and there is not an option to have separate lodging, meals, and/or transportation.
+AIARE will require participants to be up-to-date with their COVID-19 vaccine for courses where the meals, lodging, and/or transportation are shared and there is not an option to have separate lodging, meals, and/or transportation.
 Be sure to check the course description when you apply.
-We only expect this to be applicable to our North Cascade PRO2 next season.
+In yurt based (ie Mazama PRO2) courses, we may require vaccinated individuals to take up to 2 COVID-19 rapid antigens tests.
+We may ask students to bring them to the course as needed.
+If this is a requirement for your course, AIARE will let you know.

 In short, a vaccine is not required to participate in the majority of AIARE courses.